KHP-Informatics/DNAscan/README.md

 #### Bacteria

-Copy and paste in your command line the following commands to download the whole NCBI database of complete bacterial genomes (this might take a long time)
+Copy and paste the following commands in your command line to download the whole NCBI database of complete bacterial genomes (this might take a long time).

 ```bash
 mkdir /path/to/wherever/bacteria_db